configcat/docs/website/docs/targeting/targeting-rules/user-condition.md

 A *user condition* consists of three parts:

 - **Comparison attribute:** The user attribute that the condition is based on.
 Could be "User ID", "Email", "Country" or any custom attribute.
-- **Comparator:** The comparison operator.
-Defines the relation between the comparison attribute and the comparison value.
+- **Comparator:** The comparison operator that defines the relation between the comparison attribute and the comparison value.
 - **Comparison value:** The preset value that the comparison attribute is compared to.
 Depending on the comparator, could be a string, a list of strings, a number, a semantic version, a list of semantic versions or a date.

 ### Comparison Attribute